 I got to the mall for only 0.6 manat and the ride lasted only 20 minutes.

-Zaqatala is definitely more interesting than Balakan, but it is not a town with which I should tie the future.
-I classify Zaqatala as the first true impression of Azerbaijan where I recommend spending all morning and afternoon, although I stayed here also for the night.
-To Zaqatali I arrived too late to catch another bus to Seki, so I decided to use my time as best as possible.
-For the room at the train station I paid only 5 manat which is very cheap but the conditions in which I lived was not worth more.
-The plaster fell off the ceiling and from the walls but there was light, a bed and a warm shower with a hole in the floor.
-Other rooms cost 25 and 12 manat and were definitely better.
+Zaqatala is definitely more interesting than Balakan, but in my opinion it is not a town with which to connect the future.
+I classify Zaqatala as the first real impression of Azerbaijan where I recommend spending the whole morning and afternoon, although I also stayed here overnight.
+I got to Zaqatala too late to catch another bus to Seki, so I decided to use my time here as best as possible.
+For a room at the station I paid only 5 manat, which is very cheap, but the conditions in which I lived in were not worth more.
+Plaster was peeling off the ceiling and walls but there was light, a bed and a warm shower with a hole in the floor.
+The other rooms were 25 and 12 manat and were definitely better.

 Transportation from Zaqatala to Seki